locationtech/geowave/python/src/main/python/README.md

 #### query
 The `query` module contains classes that are used in constructing queries and their constraints.

+#### statistics
+The `statistics` module contains classes for GeoWave statistics, including index, data type, and field statistics, their values, binning strategies, and bin constraints for querying binned statistic values.

 #### store
 The `store` module contains classes that can be used to establish connections to the various GeoWave backends.
 Each store type has a submodule which contains a class that can be used to connect to that store type.
 For example `from pygw.store.accumulo import AccumuloOptions`.
 The `DataStore` object can be constructed by passing the options object to the `DataStoreFactory.create_data_store(<options>)` method.